Oil campaign of World War II: Campaign strategy

 The British had identified the importance of Germany's fuel supplies before the war in their "Western Air Plan 5(c)".
 The focus of British bombing during 1940 changed repeatedly in response to directives from the Air Ministry.
 At the start of June, oil targets were made a priority of night bombing with attacks on other war industry to be made on dark nights (when the oil targets could not be located) but with the proviso that "indiscriminate action" should be avoided.
 On 20 June oil targets were made third priority below the German aircraft industry and lines of communication between Germany and the armies at the front.
 Following a brief period when German shipping was given priority, oil targets were made secondary priority in mid July under a policy of concentrated attack with five oil refineries listed for attention.
 Sir Charles Portal was sceptical of the likelihood of success, saying that only a few targets could be located by average crews under moonlit conditions.

 The RAF viewed Axis oil as a "vital centre", and in February 1941, the British Air Staff expected that RAF Bomber Command would, by destruction of half of a list of 17 targets, reduce Axis oil production capacity by 80%.

 Ploiești oilfield

 Although the Butt Report of August 1941 identified the poor accuracy and performance of RAF bombing at the time, Air Chief Marshal Charles Portal maintained at the 1943 Casablanca Conference the great importance of oil targets in Axis territory.
-The first US bombing of a European target was of the Ploiești refineries in Romania on 12 June 1942 and the oil campaign continued at a lower priority until 1944.
-Priority fell with the need for attacks on German V-weapon targets ("Operation Crossbow") in France and then the attacks on lines of communication in preparation for the invasion of France (described as the "Transportation Plan").
+The first US bombing of a European target was of the Ploiești refineries in Romania on 12 June 1942, and the oil campaign continued at a lower priority until 1944.
+Priority fell with the need for attacks on German V-weapon targets ("Operation Crossbow") in France and then with the attacks on lines of communication in preparation for the June 1944 invasion of France (described as the "Transportation Plan").